okraaij/web-scraping/README.md

 ## [Forum scraper](/forum_scraper)

-A selenium-based web scraper that tracks the frequency of certain words per month to observe trends
+Selenium-based web scraper that (1) tracks the frequency of certain words per month to observe trends and (2) extracts all URLs from the past X number of days